grantzeng/data-structures-and-algorithms/sorting/design.md

 `bubble_sort`: What's going on with the inner loop being set as `range(n- i - 1)`?
 Why not just `range(n-1)`?

 Comeback analyse/prove correctness, time complexity and other tradeoffs to consider

+Merge sort - can we do an inplace implementation on an array?